tiprankstipranks

 Share Price & Shareholder Rights - Risk 1

 According to information received from NAI, NAI has pledged to its lenders a portion of shares of our Class A Common Stock and our Class B Common Stock owned directly or indirectly by NAI.
-As of December 31, 2023, the aggregate number of shares pledged by NAI to its lenders or otherwise encumbered represented approximately 4.3% of the total outstanding shares of our Common Stock.
-If there is a default on NAI's debt obligations and the lenders foreclose on the encumbered shares, the lenders may not effect a transfer, sale or disposition of any such shares of our Class A Common Stock unless NAI and its affiliates beneficially own 50% or less of our Class A Common Stock then outstanding or such shares have first been converted into our Class B Common Stock.
+As of December 31, 2024, the aggregate number of shares pledged by NAI to its lenders or otherwise encumbered represented approximately 3.5% of the total outstanding shares of our Common Stock.
+Although the lenders (i) may not effect a transfer, sale or disposition of any such shares of our Class A Common Stock unless NAI and its affiliates beneficially own 50% or less of our Class A Common Stock then outstanding or such shares have first been converted into our Class B Common Stock and (ii) have agreed to forbear from foreclosing on the encumbered shares until the earlier of (A) the maturity date of the debt obligations and (B) the date on which the definitive transaction agreement with respect to the NAI Transaction is terminated in accordance with its terms, the lenders otherwise have the right to foreclose on the encumbered shares in the event of a default on NAI Entertainment Holdings LLC's (a direct subsidiary of NAI) debt obligations.
 A sale of the pledged Common Stock could adversely affect the stock prices.
-In addition, there can be no assurance that at some future time there will not be a change in ownership of NAI or that NAI will not sell or pledge additional shares of our Common Stock, which could adversely affect the stock prices.
+In addition, a change in ownership of NAI, such as the pending acquisition of 100% of the equity interests of NAI by the Skydance Investor Group, or additional sales or pledges of shares of our Common Stock by NAI, could adversely affect the stock prices.

 Share Price & Shareholder Rights - Risk 2